wexlergroup/comp-prob-solv/lecture-12-monte-carlo.md

 I = \int_0^1 x^2 \, dx
 $$

 Using a uniform distribution, the Monte Carlo estimator would directly sample from this integral.
-However, efficiency can be improved by selecting a distribution that matches the behavior of the integrand, *i.e.*, a distribution that emphasizes regions where $x^2$ is larger.
+However, efficiency can be improved by selecting a distribution that matches the behavior of the integrand, *i.e.*, a {sc}`distribution that emphasizes regions where` $x^2$ {sc}`is larger`.
 This results in a smaller variance of the estimator.

 ### Rewriting the Integral